 The Live4Life team, work with rural Victorian communities to support, improve and invest in young people’s mental health and wellbeing, it is a whole of community approach to youth mental health and youth suicide prevention.
 The Live4Life model is currently being delivered in six rural Local Government areas: Baw Baw; Benalla; Glenelg; Macedon Ranges; Southern Grampians and here in Moira.

-A significant component of the Live4Life model includes the delivery of teen Mental Health First Aid training (develop by Mental Health First Aid Australia) to your Year 8 and Year 11 student.
-This training gives teenagers the skills they need to recognise and help with mental health problems and crises in their friends, and to get the help of an adult quickly.
+A significant component of the Live4Life model includes the delivery of teen mental health first aid training (developed by Mental Health First Aid Australia) to your Year 8 and Year 11 students.
+This training gives teenagers the skills they need to identify and assist with mental health problems and crises amongst their friends, and to get the help of an adult quickly.

 For more information about Live4Life please visit www.live4life.org.au or contact:

 Head of Anglican Identity

 Cobram Anglican Grammar School

 Youth Development Officer Community Programming